 When a company puts the resources into recruiting and hiring a qualified and diverse workforce, and then mentoring that workforce in the beginning of their careers, several things are obvious to all across the board.
 The company values their people, and understands that an engaged workforce is the company’s greatest asset.

-If we think about organizational structure as a way to weather the disruptive change technology, automation, and outsourcing will bring to business is the next century, business can develop organizations that are built to weather the coming storm.
+If we think about organizational structure – based on business values and standards – as a way to weather the disruptive change technology, automation, and outsourcing will bring to business is the next century, business can develop organizations that are built to weather the coming storm.
 One new structure that can adapt to rapid change is a triangle working group model, designed to bring the strength of a geodesic dome to business structures.

 When Buckminster Fuller developed the model for the geodesic dome, he was developing a structure build on a small number of forms- triangles, mostly, that could sustain pressure from various angles.
 A geodesic dome can withstand winds, snow loads, earthquakes, because a disruption or pressure on one part is absorbed throughout the unit by transferring the stress along the individual units- the triangles.

 A traditional structure for a building and for a business is a top-down linear model.
 But automation and outsourcing will leave a vacuum in the middle of the structure.
 Employee models are traditionally work-unit based.
 A person has a very specific, prescribed job, and they are not allowed to do any work in the company outside their specific job requirements.